 When first inserted, you may feel some bruising, tenderness or swelling around the implant.
 Your periods may become irregular, lighter, or stop altogether.
 There is also a chance they may become heavier or last longer.
 At the time of updating this blog (April 2021), 49% of Lowdown users stated that it made their periods irregular and 34% said it stopped their periods altogether.
 The effect of stopping your periods has no long term impact and is something lots of women consider to be a major plus!

 See our Lowdown page for more user reviews and related stats about the implant.

 Contraceptive implant removal

-The Implant lasts for three years and must be removed and replaced after three years to continue providing protection from pregnancy.
-You will need to go back to your doctor or nurse to get the implant removed – the procedure is fairly simple and only takes a few minutes.
+The implant lasts for three years and must be removed and replaced after three years to continue providing you with protection from pregnancy.
+You will need to go back to your doctor or nurse to get the implant removed – the procedure is fairly simple and usually only takes a few minutes.
 If you decide you want another device to be inserted, this can be done immediately after the original one is removed.
 However if you chose not to replace the implant, you will not be protected from pregnancy anymore, so if you’re not looking to get pregnant, you’ll need to be prepared with another form of contraception.